The Gaslight Anthem: Description and influences

 The New York Times music critic Jon Caramanica described the band as "part of a rich tradition of New Jersey punk, spanning the Misfits to the Bouncing Souls."
 The Gaslight Anthem's music also embraces many elements of the Jersey Shore sound.
-Brian Fallon's fondness for Springsteen, a significant influence on their music, is a fact celebrated by fans and critics alike.
-However, the band claims they never set out to sound like the New Jersey icon.
-Representative of such views, one critic wrote, "The Gaslight Anthem are like something out of speculative fiction: this is what pop music would be if Springsteen hadn't listened to his producer, let the Ramones record Hungry Heart, and launched the C.B.G.B.'ers into megastardom."
-Drummer Benny Horowitz and guitarist Alex Rosamilia stated that "We're more Bruce Springsteen appreciators.
-We didn't start listening to him until we joined the band.
-I always liked his songs when I heard them, but I wasn't a big fan until I met Brian [Fallon]."
+Bruce Springsteen has been considered a significant influence on the band's music; however, the band have claimed that they never set out to intentionally sound like him.
+Representative of such views, one critic wrote, "The Gaslight Anthem are like something out of speculative fiction: this is what pop music would be if Springsteen hadn't listened to his producer, let the Ramones record 'Hungry Heart', and launched the C.B.G.B.'ers into megastardom."
+Drummer Benny Horowitz and guitarist Alex Rosamilia stated that they are "more Bruce Springsteen appreciators", and that they "didn't start listening to him until [they] joined the band."

 Following the release of their third album, American Slang, Fallon himself said, "There's so much else that we look at for our sound and influences that you don't want to be notched in with one guy...
 There's a lot of things [Springsteen] does that I admire.
 We come from a lot of the same places but a lot of different places, too.
 But at the same time, that's a good thing to be compared to.
 I think it's one of those things we're gonna have to wear until it wears out."
 Of the Springsteen comparisons, Rosamilia added, "I think there's enough out there on the Internet about that already."

-The song "I'da Called You Woody, Joe" is a tribute to Joe Strummer, who has been spoken about and referenced by lead singer Brian Fallon often.
+The song "I'da Called You Woody, Joe" is a tribute to Joe Strummer, whom Fallon has frequently spoken about and referenced.
 Similarly, Tom Petty is referenced in several songs, either by name or through references to particular songs of his.
-The band has covered Petty's "American Girl" and "Refugee" live.
-As a bonus track for the deluxe version of Handwritten, the Gaslight Anthem covered the Tom Petty and the Heartbreakers song "You Got Lucky".
+The band has covered Tom Petty and the Heartbreakers' "American Girl" and "Refugee" live.
+As a bonus track for the deluxe version of Handwritten, the Gaslight Anthem covered the Heartbreakers song "You Got Lucky".